-Have the client sign a general release form If there are issues related to incapacity, have the client sign a general medical release form and, if appropriate, a mental health information release form.
-Gather general information • Which DHS Service center did the client apply through or has the client's case? • What is the name and telephone number of the client's worker, if the client knows? • Has the client received any notices related to the problem she or he is presenting?
-For application related problems • When did the client apply? • Was the client given a checklist of documents to return and has the client done so?
-For eligibility issues • Are there children in the household?
+- Are there children in the household?
 If so, how many and what are their ages?
-If any of the children are in their late teens, find out when they are expected to graduate from high school. • Are either of the biological parents of each child absent, mentally or physically incapacitated, or recently unemployed? • For non-citizens, what is their immigration status? • Does the household have other sources of income and other resources?
-For amount of benefits or proposed termination of benefits • When did the client last receive benefits and how much did the client receive? • For a client with other sources of income: does the client work?
-If so, where and how much does the client earn? • Was the client sent a notice instructing her or him to appear for a work training program? • Was the client in compliance with everything the work program has asked him or her • If the client is not in compliance, is it because of child care problems or some other reason that might constitute good cause? • Has the client been asked to provide any information or attend any meetings related to collecting child support from a non-custodial parent? • If the client is unable to work because of a mental or physical incapacity, was the client given a medical form to take to his or her doctor and did the client return it? • Did the client receive a notice indicating he or she needed to recertify, and when did the client last recertify?
-Arrange for follow-up • Obtain all potential contact information and arrange for next contact.
+If any of the children are in their late teens, find out when they are expected to graduate from high school. - Are either of the biological parents of each child absent, mentally or physically incapacitated, or recently unemployed? - For non-citizens, what is their immigration status? - Does the household have other sources of income and other resources?

+For amount of benefits or proposed termination of benefits

+- When did the client last receive benefits and how much did the client receive? - For a client with other sources of income: does the client work?
+If so, where and how much does the client earn? - Was the client sent a notice instructing her or him to appear for a work training program? - Was the client in compliance with everything the work program has asked him or her to do? - If the client is not in compliance, is it because of child care problems or some other reason that might constitute good cause? - Has the client been asked to provide any information or attend any meetings related to collecting child support from a non-custodial parent? - If the client is unable to work because of a mental or physical incapacity, was the client given a medical form to take to his or her doctor and did the client return it? - Did the client receive a notice indicating he or she needed to recertify, and when did the client last recertify?

-Advise client on what will happen next and what you hope to accomplish without
+- Obtain all potential contact information and arrange for next contact. - Advise client on what will happen next and what you hope to accomplish without promising specific outcome.